flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ## Conclusion ##

-As the main objective of this project was to automate the generation of training courses video assets with subtitles in order to:
+The main objective of this project was to automate the generation of subtitles associated with training courses videos in order to:
 - increase the reach of Mandarine's services (up-to 8 subtitle languages per video)
 - improve the time to publish the videos

-Beyond those legacy components, the architecture of this deployment is based on the following Azure's compoents:
+Beyond those legacy components, the architecture of this deployment is based on the following Azure's components:
 1. Azure Azure Media Services </p>
 2. Azure Cognitive Services Text Translator key</p>
 3. Azure Search Services Account </p>